wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/f. Node Configuration /lesson.md

    sudo cd /usr/share/waves/conf/waves.conf
    ```

+2. Edit the configuration file.
-2. In the previous lesson, we already added the `waves.wallet` module.
+    In the previous lesson, we already added the `waves.wallet` module.
     Make sure to add `blockchain`, `rest-api`, and `network` modules to the file as well.
     Please, note `rest-api.api-key-hash` parameter doesn't necessarily have to match with the example below.
     You can [generate the API key](https://docs.waves.tech/en/waves-node/node-api/api-key#set-api-key) and insert it in the `rest-api.api-key-hash` parameter.